 Not very British is it, complaining?
 We'd much rather queue.
 Or drink tea and talk about the weather.
 Heaven forbid we should make a fuss about things!
 But if you have a grievance about a savings account, mortgage or any financial product or service you've received, you really should express it.
 Yes, some of these financial juggernauts can seem intimidating, but they all exist under the same regulations and all have the same obligation to treat you fairly.
-So take a look at these tips on how to get your point across, as well as the process you can expect your complaint to follow.

 The first thing to do, if possible, is to see if you can raise your concerns before it turns into a complaint.